-These plans feature lower-than-average premiums in exchange for higher-than-average deductibles, and many on the market today are paired with tax-advantaged health savings accounts (HSAs).
+These plans feature low premiums in exchange for high deductibles and out-of-pocket costs.
+Employers pair many of these catastrophic plans with tax-advantaged health savings accounts (HSAs).

 Your premiums do not count toward your deductible or your out-of-pocket maximum.

 These plans are sometimes referred to as catastrophic health insurance plans, but the name is a bit of a misnomer.
 Under health care reform, the plans must cover 100 percent of preventive care, even before you pay the deductible.

 In addition, many of the plans cover a full range of health care services – not just hospital and emergency medical costs you might associate with catastrophic care.

 Deductibles for catastrophic plans can be eye-watering.
 The average deductible in one of those plans for single coverage is $2,349.
 Compare that with the average HMO deductible ($870) and PPO deductible ($1,204).

 Remember, this is only the average.
 You could easily find a high-deductible plan much higher than that.

 Where a catastrophic plan works for you depends on you and your family's health situation.
 Here are some pros and cons to help you figure out whether a high-deductible plan works for you.

 - You don't pay as much for healthcare if you don't use services

 - Health Savings Accounts help you save for your health care tax-free